Introduction to Utilization Management

 • Patients can take legal action if coverage or experimental treatment is denied.

-• Physicians are more concerned with their clinical expertise to deliver favorable patient outcomes than ensuring insurer’s guidelines are met.
+• Physicians are more concerned with using their clinical expertise to deliver favorable patient outcomes than with ensuring insurer guidelines are met.

-• The number of reviews and claim denials are both escalating.
+• The number of reviews and claim denials is escalating.

-• The UM process is cumbersome and viewed as unnecessary “bureaucratic red tape” by clinicians, especially since healthcare costs continue to rise despite UM.
-This extra paperwork takes clinicians away from spending time with patients.
+• The UM process is cumbersome and viewed by clinicians as unnecessary “bureaucratic red tape,” especially since healthcare costs continue to rise despite UM.
+This extra paperwork prevents clinicians from spending time with patients.

 • Physicians are not always open to the feedback contained in retrospective reviews.

-• The outcomes of the prospective and concurrent reviews can run contrary to the physician’s wishes.
+• The outcomes of the prospective and concurrent reviews can contradict the physician’s wishes.

-• De facto denial can occur when the insurance company does not respond to the insurer and does not issue payment to the medical provider for some undisclosed reason.
+• De facto denial can occur when the insurance company does not respond to the insurer or issue payment to the medical provider for undisclosed reasons.

-• Insurance companies do not agree with the physician’s orders for certain tests, and thus deny these claims.
+• Insurance companies do not agree with the physician’s orders for specific tests and thus deny these claims.

-• Best clinical practices and most cost-effective treatments run contrary to each other, which creates more conflict between clinicians and insurance companies.
+• Best clinical practices and most cost-effective treatments contradict each other, creating more conflict between clinicians and insurance companies.

 • Review criteria are not shared with clinicians and patients, so there is no understanding of why some claims are denied.

-• Insurance costs fluctuate due to the number of providers and the extent of coverage available in the market.
+• Insurance costs fluctuate due to the number of providers and the extent of coverage available.

-Insurance companies remain steadfast in the belief that utilization management is an efficient clinical and financial tool, while many clinicians have lost faith in the process and feel weighed down by the bureaucracy and perceptions that insurance companies care more about their financial bottom lines than patients’ well-being (9).
+Insurance companies remain steadfast in the belief that utilization management is an efficient clinical and financial tool.
+At the same time, many clinicians have lost faith in the process and feel weighed down by the bureaucracy and perceptions that insurance companies care more about their financial bottom lines than patients’ well-being (9).

 Ask yourself...